aserg-ufmg/angularjs-performance-survey/README.md

 * URL: http://teropa.info/blog/2015/06/09/transclusion.html
 * Author: Tero Parviainen

+> Based on what I've heard, I'm not alone in this.
+Transclusion is one of those things people often mention when they talk about their difficulties with Angular.

+> I think the bigger problems (with transclusion) are tangential:
+>> The API is tricky, with its higher-order functions and \aspas{magic arguments}.
+>> Parts of the API are deprecated, and it can be hard to figure out which parts.
+>> The documentation uses lots of big words (\aspas{a transclude linking function pre-bound to the correct transclusion scope}).
+>> There are actually two separate features provided by the same API: Regular transclusion and element transclusion.

 #### [BLOG13] An Intervention: Why AngularJS is Worse Than a New ASP.NET WebForms
 * Access date: October-2015
 * URL: https://medium.com/@benastontweet/an-intervention-4535d835e836
 * Author: Ben Aston
 * Author information: Consultant developer specializing in web applications.

+> AngularJS brings with it a domain specific language: transclusion, scope, directives, modules, factories and services.

+> You could probably sum up AngularJS with this single word: it makes the inclusion of DOM fragments in your page sound novel and complicated.

 #### [BLOG14] Scope Creep, a Deep Dive Into Angular's Scope
 * Access date: October-2015